prockley/prockley.github.io/_posts/2015-03-07-Labour-Force-Participation.md

 #####Each gender separately

-_Female:_ It can be seen that participation rates for females are above average in many western areas.
+_Female:_ It can be seen that participation rates for females are above average in many western counties.
 The cities of Dublin, Waterford and Galway also have high rates.

 _Male:_ There is a much more distinct urban/rural divide here.
 All 5 main cities have rates at or below average, while all other areas are above.